maxray/maxray.github.io/_posts/2020-09-01-30-days-of-running.md

 I am sure there a more scientific ways to measure/log my progress but writing it down each day is making me feel accountable.

 Probably the first day so far I could have carried on also!

+#### Day 11 (Recovery run 2.75km)

+After some wise words from [@aswifthaIf](https://twitter.com/aswifthaIf) on Twitter I am re jigging my runs a little.
+The runs with my daughter Tues/Thurs and a Sunday are recovery runs leaving a 5k on a Saturday and intervals Mon/Wed/Fri.

+Hoping this will let me improve AND get through the 30 days.